 The group performed two shows in the auditorium at Candie Gardens, in St Peter Port, Guernsey.
 The concerts, at 7pm and 9.15pm, were their only ones on the island, and were promoted by Baron Pontin.

-Following the show, John Lennon went to the rented flat of Liverpool poet Royston Ellis.
+Following the show, John Lennon went to the rented flat of beat poet Royston Ellis.
 The Beatles had befriended Ellis after performed as his backing band in Liverpool in June 1960.

 On this night Lennon, Ellis and his girlfriend Stephanie wore polythene and shared a bed out of curiosity about kinky sex.